fyne-io/fyne-cross/README.md

 ### [EXPERIMENTAL] Build using a different SDK version

+By default fyne-cross will attempt to auto-detect the latest version of SDK provided by the Xcode package.
 If for any reason a different SDK version is required, it can be specified using the `--sdk-version` flag.

 Example:

 `fyne-cross darwin-image --sdk-version 11.1 --xcode-path /path/to/Command_Line_Tools_for_Xcode_12.4.dmg`

-> Note: this feature is marked as EXPERIMENTAL.
-The `darwin-image` has been configured and tested against the SDK version reported above.
-It *may* work with different versions.
-If not, please feel free to open an [issue](https://github.com/fyne-io/fyne-cross/issues) with the details.
+> Note: this feature is marked as EXPERIMENTAL

 ## Contribute